nuztalgia/botstrap/docs/readme.md

 If you have a question that isn't answered in the docs and you think it should be, please start a [discussion](https://github.com/nuztalgia/botstrap/discussions) on what could be clarified and/or improved!
-Our goal is to make this library as easy-to-use as possible, so all feedback is welcome and appreciated. :sparkling_heart:
+The goal is to make this library as easy-to-use as possible, so all feedback is welcome and appreciated. :sparkling_heart:

 The rest of this file contains information about building the **documentation site**